 Steps to Connect Armis

 Step 1.
 Create a Armis API Secret Key by following the directions below or by reading the Armis API Guide.
-The access the API guide, log into the Armis console and navigate to Settings and selecting API Management under the Data Sources category.
+To access the API guide, log into the Armis console, navigate to Settings and select API Management under the Data Sources category.

 a) Log into the Armis console and navigate to Settings > API Management.